Mrodriguez245/Assignment-1-Python-3-Hello-World/README.md

 #Part 3: Data-structures

 The last part of this assignment will be building a simple linked list with two python3 classes called *LinkedList* and *Node*.
 We won't be directly interacting with the *Node* class so you could call that whatever you wish; however, that's what I would recommend.
+For reference you should look at the documentation for classes in Python3: https://docs.python.org/3/tutorial/classes.html

 An example of your linked list class being used: